 In 2011, Melissa transitioned into the role of Senior Property Manager for the adult communities managed by Karam Financial Group.
 In this role she is responsible for overseeing the management and physical plant of 304 apartment units on the Southcoast and Cape Cod, as well as 387 condominium units.

 Melissa served on the Fall River School Committee from 2014-2017.
 During that time, she chaired the Finance Sub-Committee, as well as the Instructional Sub-Committee.
 She also served on the Superintendent search committee in 2016.
 After serving on the Fall River School Committee, she was the Treasurer for the New Durfee Ballot Action Committee, a ballot question committee in support of funding for a new Durfee High School.

-Melissa has been involved in numerous organizations as a volunteer, such as the President of the Board of the Ninth Street Day Nursery and Vice President and Treasurer for the Friends of Saint Anne’s Hospital.
-She currently serves on the Fall River Area Chamber of Commerce’s Sub-Committee on Education, the Board of the Greater Fall River United Way, and Treasurer of the Durfee Hilltopper Athletic Foundation.
+Melissa has been involved in numerous organizations as a volunteer, such as the President of the Board of the Ninth Street Day Nursery and Vice President and Treasurer for the Friends of Saint Anne’s Hospital, and the Fall River Area Chamber Commerce’s Sub-Committee on Education.
+She currently serves on the Board of the Greater Fall River United Way, and Treasurer of the Durfee Hilltopper Athletic Foundation.

 Melissa was born and raised in Fall River and currently resides in the city with her husband, Josh and two sons, Thomas and Christopher.